partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

     }
 ```

 1. The last function we need to include is the function that changes our data model when an answer is chosen.
 Lets call this function answerChosen.
+This function will also push answers to your AppSync backend.
 Paste next to the other functions we defined previously.

 ```javascript
 	answerChosen = (index) => {